So’ham Yoga: Ashtanga Yoga

 In meditation stay away from the gears of the mind!
-It is the nature of the mind to dance around producing thoughts, impressions, memories, etc. Therefore we do not at all care what potential distractions may arise during meditation.
-We ignore them.
+It is the nature of the mind to dance around producing thoughts, impressions, memories, etc. Therefore we do not at all care what potential distractions may arise during meditation: we ignore them.
 And if we ignore them they are no longer distractions.
-So stay with Aom–with God–and forget everything else.
+So stay with So’ham–with God and your Self–and forget everything else.
 Then all will be yours.

 Never come out of meditation to note or write down something.
 If the inspiration, insight, or idea is really from your higher Self or from God it will come back to you outside of meditation.

 Also, do not engage the mind-gears with long prayers, affirmations, and suchlike during meditation.
 And do not let the mind entice you with “insight,” “inspiration,” or “knowledge” of any kind.
 According to Shankara the practice of yoga “has right vision alone for its goal, and glories of knowledge and power are not its purpose.”

 It is important that we be positive and not negative in our resolve to meditate well.
 Just not thinking about something undesirable is not enough.
 Rather than thinking: “I will not think about that,” we should resolve: “I will constantly remember So’ham.”
 Virtue consists of doing good.
 At the same time do not be all anxious about meditating “right” or “well,” but just relax and experience what happens as you inwardly intone So’ham and listen to the inner, mental sound of the mantra.